Master-Data-Management-and-Curation/Scientific-Programming-Environment/lecture/ssh_guide.md

 $ ssh orfeo
 ```

 **Exercise**: Set up your SSH configuration to use the above format for logging in.
 Use this syntax to copy files with `scp`.
-Finally, set up 2 hosts, but changing the private key, and test them.
+Finally, set up 2 hosts, but changing the private key, and test them. l

 ## Port Forwarding